LinkedIn private mode keeps your profile information hidden as you browse other people’s profiles on LinkedIn. But what’s the point?

 When it comes to LinkedIn lead generation and outreach, the private setting is an easy tool to boost your efforts.

-The key to successful outreach is having a curated list of ideal clients that fit your product or service perfectly.
+The key to successful outreach is having a curated list of ideal clients that perfectly fit your product or service.

 Once you’ve done your research, that’s where Zopto comes in.